tag-nav/wolf_vision/README.md

 #### Optional: Vision Utils (Install only if you want to use IRI's vision utils)

+This library requires OpenCV.
+If it is not installed in your system or you are unsure, please follow the installation steps at https://gitlab.iri.upc.edu/mobile_robotics/vision_utils

 **(1)** Git clone the source:

         $ git clone https://gitlab.iri.upc.edu/mobile_robotics/vision_utils.git